 quite possibly not, however, it is not difficult to get Lie Neilsen levels of flatness with your el-cheapo ebay plane, and you can read the next thrilling instalment to find out how.

 If you are in a hurry to get your old plane working you are just as well to skip this stage and go straight to sharpening your blade.
-The sharpening step obviously can’t be skipped and may well be sufficient on its own to get the plane working well enough.
+The sharpening step obviously can’t be avoided and may well be enough on its own to get the plane working satisfactorily.
 You can always come back to the flattening step if you are not happy with the results.

 You may also be interested to know that Japanese plane makers deliberately make their planes concave ensuring only that the areas at the toe, heel and immediately in front of the mouth are co-planer.